 Kitchen Cabinet Painting in Dallas, TX

-For cabinet refinishing in Dallas homes, we specify Sherwin-Williams Emerald Urethane Trim Enamel, Benjamin Moore Advance Alkyd Interior, or ML Campbell Magnacure catalyzed lacquer — all rated for cabinet-grade performance.
-These coatings provide exceptional hardness, block resistance, and yellowing resistance over years of kitchen use.
-Custom color matching is available to any manufacturer's color.
+For cabinet refinishing in Dallas homes, we specify Sherwin-Williams Emerald Urethane Trim Enamel, Benjamin Moore Advance Alkyd Interior, or ML Campbell Magnacure catalyzed lacquer, all rated for cabinet-grade performance.
+These coatings cure to a hard, non-yellowing, furniture-grade finish with strong block resistance, which is what keeps doors from sticking to frames in the North Texas heat.
+Custom color matching is available to any manufacturer color, and we will recommend the right product and sheen for your substrate and how hard your kitchen gets used.

 Why Dallas Property Owners Choose Dan Keenan